Quick Reference

 - original repository, source of fork

-Glossary Term Entry Location: Tools & Techniques - upstream repository
+Glossary Term Entry Location: Tools & Techniques, Development Essentials, Git & Version Control - upstream repository

 URI